TheFox/timr/README.md

 # Timr

 Timr is a time tracking tool for the [Command-line](https://en.wikipedia.org/wiki/Command-line_interface), written in [Ruby](https://www.ruby-lang.org/).
 You can track your time spent for a specific project.
 I know, there are (too) many time tracking tools and such blabla you can use.
 The main focus of this tool is to use it on the Command-line and make automatic reports.
 I love the Command-line, so I want the terminal to handle as much as possible.
-I don't want programms with fancy UIs.
+I don't want programs with fancy UIs.
 Text-based is good enough.
 All data are stored in YAML files.
 So editing can also be done by using your favorite editor.

+## Project Outlines

+The project outlines as described in my blog post about [Open Source Software Collaboration](https://blog.fox21.at/2019/02/21/open-source-software-collaboration.html).

+- The main purpose of this software is to track time.
+- It could be also an invoice generator.
+Track times for clients and generate invoices out of that.
+- This list is open.
+Feel free to request features.

 ## Install